Albert system

 The Albert system refers to a system of clarinet keywork and fingering developed by Eugène Albert.
-In the United Kingdom it is known as the simple system.
+In the United Kingdom, it is known as the simple system.
 It has been largely replaced by the Boehm system and Oehler system.

 Big Band musician Jimmy Dorsey used a clarinet outfitted with the Albert system.

-The Albert system is still used, mainly by clarinettists who perform Belarusian, Russian, Ukrainian, Greek and Turkish folk music, Klezmer, and Dixieland styles.
-Often these musicians prefer the Albert system due to the ease of slurring notes provided by unkeyed tone holes.
+Albert system clarinets are still used, mainly in Belarusian, Russian, Ukrainian, Greek and Turkish folk music as well as Klezmer and Dixieland styles.
+Many musicians prefer the Albert system because its unkeyed tone holes make slurred notes easier to play.

-The system is a derivative of the early 19th century 13-key system developed by Iwan Müller and as such is related to the (more advanced) Oehler system used by most German and Austrian clarinettists.
+The system is a derivative of the early 19th century 13-key system developed by Iwan Müller and is related to the more advanced Oehler system used by most German and Austrian clarinettists.